mirjanastojilovic/MetriSCA/README.md

 ## Extending the library

 The library API is designed to be extended by the user.
-The `Application` class provides methods to inject new metrics and other functions into the command-line interface.
-Please have a look at `tools\scacli\main.cpp` more information and examples on how to get started.
+It exposes a plugin system which encapsulates most of the functions performed by the library (metrics, loaders, power models, etc...).

+A user-defined plugin must be a class that extends one of the following base classes: `LoaderPlugin`, `PowerModelPlugin`, `DistinguisherPlugin`, `MetricPlugin` or `ProfilerPlugin`.
+The `METRISCA_REGISTER_PLUGIN` can then be used to register the new plugin into the library.

+Plugins are constructed by the `PluginFactory::ConstructAs<T>` method which initializes a plugin using arguments passed via an `ArgumentList` object.

 ## License